oracle-livelabs/security/database/advanced/intro/intro-database-vault.md

 To ensure the best experience in this workshop, remember to complete the *Lab: Initialize Environment* to verify that all resources are correctly set up!

 ### Objectives
-This mini-lab provides an opportunity to learn how to configure DB Security features to protect and secure databases, from the Baseline to the Maximum Security Architecture (MSA), by exploring Oracle Data Masking and Subsetting (DMS) features.
+This mini-lab provides an opportunity to learn how to configure DB Security features to protect and secure the Oracle Database in the context of the Maximum Security Architecture (MSA), specifically exploring Database Vault and how to implement advanced data access controls - including separation of duties, privileged user access controls, and enforcing a trusted path to data.

 The entire DB Security PM team wishes you an excellent workshop!